-- The Bill would require the federal banking agencies to amend the Supplementary Leverage Ratio ("SLR") to exempt from the SLR denominator funds on deposit with certain central banks for BHCs and their subsidiaries that are "predominantly engaged in custody, safekeeping and asset servicing" activities, provided that the funds are less than or equal to deposits linked to fiduciary, custodial or safekeeping accounts. - The large custody banks have argued that cash they hold on deposit at the Federal Reserve in connection with their trust and fiduciary businesses should not result in SLR capital requirements.
-Other large banking organizations have argued to exclude cash from the SLR calculation more broadly, but the Bill takes a narrower approach. - This provision would cause the U.S. SLR to diverge from the Basel leverage framework in its treatment of central bank deposits.
-While the so-called "Basel IV" revisions of December 2017 allow for national discretion to exempt central bank reserves from the leverage ratio exposure measure, the exemptions are permitted only temporarily and in exceptional macroeconomic circumstances, and they must be accompanied by a corresponding increase in the calibration of the minimum leverage ratio to offset the impact of exempting central bank reserves.
-However, the federal banking agencies have previously diverged from the Basel leverage ratio in the direction of greater conservatism by imposing an "enhanced" SLR buffer requirement on U.S. G-SIBs and their subsidiary IDIs.
+- The Act requires the federal banking agencies to amend the Supplementary Leverage Ratio ("SLR") to exempt from the SLR denominator funds on deposit with certain central banks for BHCs and their subsidiaries that are "predominantly engaged in custody, safekeeping and asset servicing" activities, provided that the funds are less than or equal to deposits linked to fiduciary, custodial or safekeeping accounts. - The large custody banks have argued that cash they hold on deposit at the FRB in connection with their trust and fiduciary businesses should not result in SLR capital requirements.
+Other large banking organizations have argued to exclude cash from the SLR calculation more broadly, but the Act takes a narrower approach. - This provision causes the U.S. SLR to diverge from the Basel leverage framework in its treatment of central bank deposits.
+While the so-called "Basel IV" revisions of December 2017 allow for national discretion to exempt central bank reserves from the leverage ratio exposure measure, the exemptions are permitted only temporarily and in exceptional macroeconomic circumstances, and they must be

+- accompanied by a corresponding increase in the calibration of the minimum leverage ratio to offset the impact of exempting central bank reserves. - The Federal Reserve has indicated that the Act likely will result in a recalibration of its proposed revision to the enhanced SLR.
+See 83 Fed.
+Reg.
+17317 (Apr.
+19, 2018).